Musick Guard Station: Recreation

 In the summer, visitors can hike nearby trails.
 The Bohemia Mountain Trail is a particularly popular.
 The trailhead is a little over a mile from the guard station.
 From there, it is a 3/4 mile hike to the summit of Bohemia Mountain which is highest point on the Cottage Grove Ranger District.
 However, it is not an easy hike with grades averaging 15-20 percent most of the way.
 A one-way trip takes about an hour from the trailhead.
 Hikers must pack their own water since none is available on the trail.
 From the summit of Bohemia Mountain there is an excellent view of the Cascade Range from Mount Hood to Mount Shasta.

 Another popular hike is to the summit of near-by Fairview Peak.
 Fairview Peak summit is about two miles (3 km) from the guard station.
-At the top there is a 53 ft fire lookout tower that is manned during the summer.
+At the top there is a 53 ft fire lookout tower that is staffed during the summer.
 When a Forest Service lookout is in residence, the tower is open to the public.
 Visitors can climb the tower and see how fires are spotted and their location plotted using an azimuth.
 From the lookout tower's deck there is a panoramic view of the surrounding forest and the Cascade Mountains.
 On a clear day, visitor can see a far north as Mt.
 Hood and as far south as Mt.
 Shasta.

 In the Bohemia area, it is important to stay on designated hiking trails.
 Most of the old mines in the area are located on private property and can be very dangerous.
 It is particularly dangerous to enter abandoned tunnels or shafts.